Evontree: Ontology Rule-Guided Self-Evolution of Large Language Models: Abstract

 \section{Abstract}

-Large language models (LLMs) have demonstrated exceptional capabilities across multiple domains by leveraging massive pre-training and curated fine-tuning data.
-However, in data-sensitive fields such as healthcare, the lack of high-quality, domain-specific training corpus hinders LLMs' adaptation for specialized applications.
-Meanwhile, domain experts have distilled domain wisdom into ontology rules, which formalize relationships among concepts and ensure the integrity of knowledge management repositories.
-Viewing LLMs as implicit repositories of human knowledge, we propose Evontree—a novel framework that leverages a small set of high-quality ontology rules to systematically extract, validate, and enhance domain knowledge within LLMs, without requiring extensive external datasets.
-Specifically, Evontree extracts domain ontology from raw models, detects inconsistencies using two core ontology rules, and reinforces the refined knowledge via self-distilled fine-tuning.
-Extensive experiments on medical QA benchmarks with Llama3-8B-Instruct and Med42-v2 demonstrate consistent outperformance over both unmodified models and leading supervised baselines, achieving up to a 3.7\% improvement in accuracy.
-These results confirm the effectiveness, efficiency, and robustness of our approach for low-resource domain adaptation of LLMs.
+Although Large Language Models (LLMs) perform exceptionally well in general domains, the problem of hallucinations poses significant risks in specialized fields such as healthcare and law, where high interpretability is essential.
+Existing fine-tuning methods depend heavily on large-scale professional datasets, which are often hard to obtain due to the privacy regulations.
+Moreover, existing self-evolution methods are primarily designed for general domains, which may struggle to adapt to knowledge-intensive domains due to the lack of knowledge constraints.
+In this paper, we propose an ontology rule guided method Evontree to enable self-evolution of LLMs in low-resource specialized domains.
+Specifically, Evontree first extracts domain ontology knowledge from raw models, then detects knowledge inconsistencies using two core ontology rules, and finally reinforces gap knowledge into model via self-distilled fine-tuning.
+Extensive evaluations on medical QA benchmarks using Llama3-8B-Instruct and Med42-V2 demonstrate the effectiveness of Evontree, which outperforms both the base models and strong baselines, achieving up to a 3.7\% improvement in accuracy.
+Detailed ablation studies further validate the robustness of our approach.